MicrosoftDocs/power-platform/power-platform/alm/delegated-deployments-setup.md

 1. Assign the Pipelines Administrator security role to the S2S user within the pipelines host, and System Administrator security role within target environments.
     Lower permission security roles cannot deploy plug-ins and other code components.
 1. Choose (check) **Is delegated deployment** on a pipeline stage, select **Service Principal**, and enter the Client ID.
 Click **Save**.
-1. Create a cloud flow within the pipelines host environment. _Alternative systems can be integrated using pipeline's Dataverse API's.
+1. Create a cloud flow within the pipelines host environment.
+Alternative systems can be integrated using pipelines' Dataverse API's.
 1. Select the **OnApprovalStarted** trigger.
 1. Add steps for your desired custom logic.
 1. Insert an approval step.
 Use Dynamic content for sending deployment request information to the approver(s).